Skip to content

 In every level the exception_handler parameter (among others) are available to be used and handle specific exeptions raised on each level.

-The exception handlers are read a python dictionary and you can pass the key as the exception itself or the status_code that will always use the exception itself.
+The exception handlers are in read a python dictionary and you can pass the key as the exception itself or the status_code that will always use the exception itself.

 from json import loads